 Verdict: Should You Upgrade?

-If you are a casual user, GPT-5.1 Instant makes the experience significantly more fluid and less robotic.
-For developers and power users, GPT-5.1 Thinking and the Codex-Max compaction features are game-changers that justify the subscription alone.
+If you are a casual user, GPT-5.1 Instant makes the whole experience noticeably less robotic.
+For developers, GPT-5.1 Thinking and the Codex-Max compaction are worth the subscription on their own, especially if you've ever watched a long agentic session die because it hit the context wall.